Dhi13man/spring-multi-data-source/README.md

        ServiceEntity findByCustomIdAndDate(String id, Date date);

        // To override the default JpaRepository methods in the generated repository
-       // All non-overriden methods will throw an UnsupportedOperationException.
+       // All base methods that have not been overridden along with this annotation will throw an
+       // UnsupportedOperationException.
        @TargetDataSource("read-replica")
        @Override
        ServiceEntity getById(Long id);